 BRIAN JACKMAN is an award-winning journalist and author with a lifelong passion for travel and wildlife.
 For 20 years he worked for The Sunday Times, during which time he was voted Travel Writer of the Year in 1982.
 In that same year he also won the Wildscreen ’82 award for the best commentary script, Osprey, at the first International Wildlife and Television Festival in Bristol.
 In 2008 he was voted runner-up Travel Writer of the Year, and in 2013 he won VisitEngland's "Gold Award" for the Best Travel Article of the Year (On Exmoor, published in the Daily Telegraph).

-Today most of his work appears in The Daily Telegraph, but also appears in The Sunday Times, BBC Wildlife Magazine, Travel Africa, Country Living and Conde Nast Traveller, where he is a contributing editor.
+Today he writes mostly for The Daily Telegraph and Travel Africa Magazine.
+Previously, having written for The Sunday Times, BBC Wildlife Magazine, Travel Africa, Country Living and Conde Nast Traveller, where he is a contributing editor.
 Although his travels have taken him around the world, he is best known as Britain’s foremost writer on African wildlife safaris, and has spent more than three years in total under canvas in the bush.

 Brian is also a Fellow of the Royal Geographical Society, a member of The British Guild of Travel Writers, a trustee of the George Adamson Wildlife Preservation Trust and a patron of Tusk Trust.
 He is married, with one daughter and two grandchildren, and lives in Dorset.